nasa/harmony-swath-projector/README.md

 ### Development notes:

-SwotRepr runs within a Docker container (both the project itself, and the tests that are run for CI/CD.
-If you add a new Python package to be used within SwotRepr (or remove a third party package), the change in dependencies will need to be recorded in the relevant requirements file:
+The Swath Projector runs within a Docker container (both the project itself, and the tests that are run for CI/CD).
+If you add a new Python package to be used within the Swath Projector (or remove a third party package), the change in dependencies will need to be recorded in the relevant requirements file:

-* `swotrepr/pip_requirements.txt`: Additional requirements installed within
+* `harmony-swath-projector/pip_requirements.txt`: Additional requirements
-	the container's conda environment via Pip.
-These are also required for the source code of SwotRepr to run.
+	installed within the container's conda environment via Pip.
+These are also required for the source code of the Swath Projector to run.
-* `swotrepr/test/pip_test_requirements.txt`: Requirements only used while running tests, such as `pylint` or `coverage`.
+* `harmony-swath-projector/tests/pip_test_requirements.txt`: Requirements only
+	used while running tests, such as `pylint` or `coverage`.
 These are kept separate to reduce the dependencies in the delivered software.

 ### Running tests: